 How To Help

-Below are a number of different ways that you can get involved, with immediate next steps you can take to answer the call and start volunteering today.
+We’re frequently asked how to get involved with the work of the National Blood Clot Alliance.
+Below are a number of different ways that you can help us carry out our mission, with immediate next steps you can take to answer the call and start volunteering today.

 If you have any questions about the information outlined below, please contact email@example.com.
 If you are interested in finding out how you can volunteer to help NBCA, please fill out this Volunteer Interest Questionnaire.

 Become a Community Thrombassador

 NBCA Community “Thrombassadors” is a network of patients, caregivers, and family members committed to spreading blood clot education, awareness and prevention in their communities.
 In partnership with local organizations, “thrombassadors” share their personal stories—and life-saving information—about blood clots.
 Through this peer-to-peer program, “thrombassadors” help advance the prevention, early diagnosis and successful treatment of life-threatening blood clots among their neighbors, friends, and colleagues – and across their local communities.

 NBCA will host training programs for “thrombassadors,” where members will learn their roles and expectations, resources available to utilize, history about the organization, speaking & media guidelines, blood clot terminology & statistics, and how to be the best blood clot advocate in their community.
 Certified “thrombassadors” will be able to host their own education and awareness events on behalf of the NBCA.

 Corporate Lunch & Learn

 Introduce the mission of NBCA to your employer!
 NBCA will facilitate a ‘Lunch & Learn’ presentation, in-person or virtually, to help bring awareness to your friends and colleagues.
 Take it one step further and invite your company to sponsor an upcoming NBCA event or even create a team.